tektutor/openshift-tekton-feb-2022/Day3/tekton/README.md

       - a Third Task could run Unit Tests on your compiled application
       - a Fourth Task could package the binaries
       - a Fifth Task could deploy the binaries to a JFrog Artifactory Server or Sonatype Nexus Server

 - TaskRun
-   - is an instance of Task that is executed
+   - Task can be thought of like a Class, while TaskRun is a running instance of a Task

-- Pipeline
+   - TaskRun helps you supply Task arguments that are required for a Task to run

 - PipelineRun
+   - Pipeline can be thought of like a Class, while PipelineRun is a running instance of a Pipeline
+   - PipelineRun helps you supply Pipeline arguments that are required for a Pipeline while executing a CI/CD Pipeline